pm-cui/voltageFaultInjection/README.md

 - When GPIO Pin 3 is ON:
   - P-Channel MOSFET prevents current flow from SOURCE(3V3) to DRAIN(STM) (Switch is opened)
   - N-Channel MOSFET allows current to flow from DRAIN(STM) to SOURCE(GROUND) (Switch is closed)
   - Power is cut to the STM32 and current flows from STM to Ground.

+### Driver MOSFET
+- Acts as a Pull-up Resistor.
+- When Pin 3's output is 0, Driver MOSFET's Gate is open and voltage is supplied to PG1 and NG1.
+P-Channel MOSFET is opened and no voltage is supplied to STM.
+- When Pin 3's output is 1, Driver MOSFET's Gate is closed and causes the circuit to short to GRD, causing PG1 and NG1 to not be powered.
+P-channel MOSFET is closed and N-Channel MOSFET is opened and voltage is supplied to STM.

 ## Current Issues
-- When STM is not connected to the laptop:
+- When STM is not connected to the laptop via ST-Link:
   - Pin 32 on the MCU is not receiving power even though Pins 64, 48, 19 are all receiving power correctly.
   - Tx/Rx of data does not work from STM to Pico
+  - STM's GPIO also does not work
+  - USB Adaptor also does not work

 - When STM is connected to the laptop:
   - Able to transmit data properly
-- USB Adaptor also doesn't work

-- When inducing the voltage drop, results are as listed below:
-  - Standalone, not connected:-
-    - ~100ns rise/fall time
-  - Connected to STM on JP6's Pin:-
-    - Steep drop followed by a slow curve.
-Total time for voltage drop is approximately 5 microseconds.
-    - Likely due to the presence of capacitors.
-Consider desoldering them from the STM board?
+  - GPIO works

+## Results of Current Setup
-- In the paper Shaping the Glitch, their drop was only took ~50ns.
+- Note: In the paper Shaping the Glitch, their drop was only took ~50ns.
 The total glitch time was approximately 200ns.

+### No driver MOSFET, not connected to STM
+- Rise time: ~100ns, Fall time: ~100ns

+### Driver MOSFET, Not connected to PG1 and NG1, using 220 Ohms resistor
+- Rise time: ~50ns, Fall time: ~20ns

+### Driver MOSFET, Not connected to PG1 and NG1, using 10k Ohms resistor
+- Rise time: ~2 microseconds, Fall time: ~20ns

+### Driver MOSFET, Connected to PG1 and NG1, using 220 Ohms resistor
+- Rise time: ~1.5 microseconds, Fall time: ~150ns

+### Driver MOSFET, Connected to PG1 and NG1, using 220 Ohms resistor, Connected to STM32's JP6
+- Rise time: ~6 microseconds, Fall time: ~6 microseconds

+### Driver MOSFET, Connected to PG1 and NG1, using 220 Ohms resistor, Connected to STM32's JP6 w ST-Link connected to laptop
+- Rise time: ~10 microseconds, Fall time: ~10 microseconds

 ## To Do:
 ### Raspberry Pi Pico